Kuopio: Climate

-Kuopio falls in the subarctic climate zone (Köppen "Dfc"), closely bordering on continental due to its warm summers.
+Kuopio falls in the continental climate zone (Köppen climate classification Dfb), bordering on subarctic climate zone (Köppen "Dfc").
 Winters are long and cold, with average highs staying below freezing from November until March, and summers are short and relatively mild.
 Most precipitation occurs in the late summer and early fall.
 The summers are relatively warm for its latitude, especially the lows.
 This is due to influence from the lake, making it much warmer on summer nights than in areas away from water.
 In winter, maritime moderation is eliminated as the lake freezes over.
+Average temperatures for all seasons have warmed in recent decades.